jamiesolomon/MLBRunsPredictor/README.md

 Please run the cleaning file first, then modeling.

-Modeling takes a few minutes depending on your hardare specifications.
+Modeling takes a few minutes depending on your hardware specifications.
 Mainly the grid searches take the longest.

 Feel free to skip the mining process from MLB.com at thge end of the data cleaning file, this project provides the csv file it produces as well.